 While you’re preparing for your resolution, think past January 1st.
 Quitting smoking is hard.
-If that’s your resolution, make an appointment with Pulmonary Advanced Nurse Practitioner Kristin Zaharopoulos, who is a certified smoking cessation counselor and offers a smoking cessation program at Fayetteville Diagnostic Clinic.
+If that’s your resolution, talk to your doctor about ways to quit.

 Be prepared to need some help and support, and maybe to recommit more than once as you work toward your goal.
 That way, you won’t give up in January.
 You’ll know that you have all year to work toward your resolution.

 Then celebrate your progress.
 Announce when you’re one week smoke-free on your social media and bask in the congratulatory messages.
 Calculate what you saved by not smoking (or smoking less) for one month, and splurge on something you’ll enjoy.